oracle/python-oracledb/doc/src/api_manual/defaults.rst

 .. attribute:: defaults.fetch_lobs

     When the value of this attribute is True, then queries to LOB columns return LOB locators.
-When the value of this attribute is False, then strings or bytes are fetched.
+When the value of this attribute is False, then CLOBs and NCLOBs are fetched as strings, and BLOBs are fetched as bytes.
 If LOBs are larger than 1 GB, then this attribute should be set to True and the LOBs should be streamed.
 See :ref:`lobdata`.

     An output type handler such as the one previously required in cx_Oracle (see `return_lobs_as_strings.py <https://github.com/oracle/python-cx_Oracle/blob/main/samples/